-The Autism Society exists to improve the lives of all affected by autism.
+The Autism Society is a non-profit organization whose mission is to improve the lives of all affected by autism.
 We do this by increasing public awareness about the day-to-day issues faced by people on the spectrum, advocating for appropriate services for individuals across the lifespan, and providing the latest information regarding treatment, education, research and advocacy.

 We believe that each individual with autism is unique and they and their families should determine the best treatment based on individual needs.
 This guiding principal is expressed in the national Autism Society’s Options Policy.